 How long does it take for dental implants to heal?

-The initial healing for dental implants usually takes 10–14 days; however, the bone healing takes 8-16 weeks depending if bone or soft tissue grafting is necessary at the time of placement..
+The bone healing takes 8-16 weeks depending if bone or soft tissue grafting is necessary at the time of placement..
 Please keep in mind that complete osseointegration for maximum bone strength requires approximately 18 months.

 Do dental implants ever fail or get rejected by the body?

 Yes, but very rarely.
-In most cases, when implants fail, it is due to the patient having an underlying medical condition or infection of the implant site, smoking, or premature loading of the implant.
-Once the cause of failure is determined, another implant may be placed in the same site with success.
+In most cases, when implants fail, it is due to the patient having an underlying medical condition, infection of the implant site, smoking, or premature loading of the implant.
+Once the cause of failure is determined, after sufficient healing, another implant may be placed in the same site with success.
 If an implant fails after it has been restored with a crown, it can mean that the implant was overloaded with biting forces.

 Does implant surgery hurt?

-In most instances the placement of dental implants does not hurt and the patient may go back to work the same day or the day after the surgery.
+In most instances the placement of dental implants is not uncomfortable and the patient may go back to work the same day or the day after the surgery.
 It is recommended that a patient refrain from strenuous exercise for 5 days after the procedure.
 In general, tooth extractions tend to be more uncomfortable because in those instances we are dealing with an infected site rather than a healed, healthy site.

 Why is an abutment necessary for a dental implant?

 An abutment is an intermediary component that connects the dental implant to an implant crown.
 The abutment is the post that holds the crown; it is analogous to when your natural tooth is shaved down to hold a crown.
 The abutment is usually made out of a biocompatible material (titanium or zirconia) in order to minimize inflammation and to keep the tissues around the implant healthy.